 Aruba has gorgeous beaches around the entire island.
 Besides visiting the crowded local beaches near the cruise ship, consider renting a car to drive around the island and sightsee the different beaches on your own.

 There are car rental kiosks steps from the cruise port.
 They are safe and affordable, plus the island makes a loop, so it is pretty impossible to get lost.
-If you wander to the back side of the island, or away from the heavy traffic areas, you’ll more than likely see many wild horses and donkeys roaming along the beach, and often the streets.
+If you wander to the back side of the island or away from the heavy traffic areas, you’ll more than likely see many wild horses and donkeys roaming along the beach and often the streets.
 They are inquisitive and will walk right up to your car.
+We saw some impressive murals, too.

 I recommend going to Eagle Beach for the most beautiful scenery, though it can be quite crowded.
 Surfside Beach is the locals’ favorite family-friendly beach.
 Palm Beach, with its white talc sand, is bustling with luxury resorts and water sports, namely windsurfers.

-The first shopping complex you will see upon exiting the cruise terminal in the harbor city of Oranjestad will be the Port of Call Marketplace.
+The Port of Call Marketplace will be the first shopping complex you will see upon exiting the cruise terminal in the harbor city of Oranjestad.
 There are several more shopping arcades and open-air markets throughout town.
-Running along the downtown waterfront, L.G.
+Along the downtown waterfront, L.G.
 Smith Boulevard welcomes you with dozens of international luxury retailers and restaurants.

 Popular souvenirs to purchase while in Oranjestad, Aruba are Delft porcelain, Dutch cheeses, and the exquisite Alexandrite jewel.
-You can find Alexandrite at the cruise recommended Columbian Emeralds or Diamonds International stores.
+Alexandrite can be found at the cruise recommended by Columbian Emeralds or Diamonds International stores.

 Behave Like a Tourist, A Must

-If you are looking to do the cheesy Caribbean island touristy things, include a visit to Señor Frogs on Eagle Beach or Carlos & Charlie’s.
+If you are looking to do the cheesy Caribbean island touristy things, including a visit to Señor Frogs on Eagle Beach or Carlos & Charlie’s.
 Both venues feature live entertainment daily.
-The overpriced food is mediocre at best, and the drinks watered down, but you are sure to have fun.
+The Hard Rock Cafe is also another popular choice.
+The overpriced food is mediocre, and the drinks watered down, but you will surely have fun.
 Both establishments offer cool t-shirts to take home as souvenirs.

 Admiring Aruba’s Natural Beauty

 On the powdery sands of Eagle Beach, you can see the beautiful fofoti trees.
 They are the ones used in marketing campaigns for Aruba.
-Fofoti trees are different from divi-divi trees, which grow in the ground, not the sand.
+Fofoti trees differ from divi-divi trees, which grow in the ground, not the sand.

 One of my cruise ship excursions took me to the natural bridge.
 This naturally formed limestone bridge is only one-fourth of the size of the original natural bridge that collapsed in 2005.
 Still, it was pretty to see and take pictures of.
 Be sure to stack a rock on the rock towers near the beach and make a wish.